backend-development/backend-development-textbook/source/rails_authentication.md

 <% end %>
 ```

-Devise
+Better Login UX
 -----------

 If your app deals with more then just one or two users
-that you set up "by hand", the gem devise can help you a lot.
+that you set up "by hand", the gem `devise` can help you a lot.
 It can makes your logins ...

 * Confirmable: sends emails with confirmation instructions and verifies whether an account is already confirmed during sign in.